apostrophecms/apostrophe-documentation/tutorials/core-concepts/03-reusable-content-pieces/04-children-and-joins.md

 ### Relating people to their jobs

-Great, now we have jobs.
+Great, now you have jobs.
 But there is no relationship between pieces and jobs yet.
-How do we create one?
+How do you create one?

-Let's add a `joinByOne` schema field to the `people` module, relating it to our new `job` pieces:
+Let's add a `joinByOne` schema field to the `people` module, relating it to the new `job` pieces:

 {% code-tabs %}
 {% code-tabs-item title="lib/modules/people/index.js" %}